Social Distancing House Rules Now in Place for Our Guests

 We’ve been doing all the things necessary to keep our customers and staff safe and healthy.

-We continue to closely monitor and follow the guidance provided by federal, state and local agencies including the CDC and other health organizations.
-Several weeks ago, we activated a number of procedures as well as reinforced to our team members the CDC’s preventative measures (see very below).
+We continue to closely monitor and follow the guidance provided by our governor, and federal, state and local agencies including the CDC and other health organizations.
+Many weeks ago, we activated a number of procedures as well as reinforced to our team members the CDC’s preventative measures (see very below).

 Every day our team makes a commitment to cleanliness: